GanonMaor/spectra-salon-website/docs/db-reduction.md

 1. **Existing leads table** - map to new `leads` schema where possible
 2. **Pipeline data** - extract lead emails and stages, map to funnel stages
 3. **Chat clients** - identify which became subscribers
-4. **Payment data** - reconstruct from existing SUMIT webhook logs if available
+4. **Payment data** - reconstruct from existing payment webhook logs if available

 ### Data Mapping